clusterlink-net/clusterlink/design-proposals/policy-attributes.md

  The exact definition is out of scope of this design.

 ### Gateway Attributes

-> ZN: Is this part of the gateway's certificate?
-How do we set it?

 Gateways learn the attributes associated with other gateways when Peers are added.